 Colleen Alaimo, IT director of Excella Consulting and winner of the SaaSOps Star: Fearless Automator award, is an automation pioneer.
 She created 13 custom integrations to streamline onboarding and offboarding workflows.
 In doing so, she reduced onboarding and offboarding from 2-3 hours across 17 applications down to a mere 10 seconds.
 Her initiatives protected users and data and increased productivity.

-The IT team at United Capital won the SaaSOps Star: Data Protection award for achieving an ISO 270001 Information Management Program Certification for an environment that is 95% SaaS.
+The IT team at United Capital won the SaaSOps Star Award for 2019: Data Protection award for achieving an ISO 270001 Information Management Program Certification for an environment that is 95% SaaS.

 The team, which includes Mark Bowling and Chad Ponder, leveraged BetterCloud to whitelist and blacklist apps.
 They monitored email forwarding and access to documents retained in G Suite to guard against insider threats, ultimately enabling 29 alerts for data loss prevention.
 Their efforts increased security and made the company more attractive to Goldman Sachs, which acquired United Capital earlier this year.